 - You feel sick to your stomach (nausea).

 You may be more likely to get lactic acidosis or serious liver problems if you are female, very overweight, or have been taking nucleoside analogue medicines, like BARACLUDE, for a long time.

 What is BARACLUDE?

-BARACLUDE is a prescription medicine used to treat chronic hepatitis B virus (HBV) in adults who have active liver damage.
+BARACLUDE is a prescription medicine used to treat chronic hepatitis B virus (HBV) in adults and children 2 years of age and older who have active liver disease.

 - BARACLUDE will not cure HBV.

 - BARACLUDE may lower the amount of HBV in the body.